Reference 360 > Introducing Reference 360 > Key concepts

 The relationship between the code values in a hierarchy are termed as related code values.

-For example, in the preceding sample hierarchy, the Regions code list contains two code values, such as North America and South America; and the Enterprise Country Code code list contains two code values, such as Canada and USA.
+For example, in the preceding sample hierarchy, the Regions code list contains two code values, such as North America and South America; and the Enterprise Country Codes code list contains two code values, such as Canada and USA.
 In the hierarchy model, the hierarchical relationship connects the two code lists, and the code values in the parent and child code lists are related to each other.

 Note: You must be assigned the Planner role to work with hierarchies.
-For more information, see Users, groups, and roles .
+For more information, see Users, groups, and roles.

 Attributes